labnof/delivery_app/README.md

 ## Getting Started

-This project contains a simple Dart console application for calculating the distance fee base on the description in the 'Wolt grade - Delivery Fee Calculator - Frontend and Mobile.pdf' file.
+This project contains a simple Dart console application for calculating the distance fee base on the description in the 'grade - Delivery Fee Calculator - Frontend and Mobile.pdf' file.

 How to: